 - Find beta testers—people who might actually use the application.
 We had 2-3 team members volunteer to be beta testers.

 - Provide an easy way for beta testers to provide feedback—for bugs, usability issues, and feature requests.
 We use Basecamp, so we created a to-do list there to serve as our feedback collection tool.
-Here are some other tools to consider:
+Here are some other tools

 - Wufoo form (e.g., Contact Us)—This could be helpful if you have external testers.